Pocket Athletic Conference: PAC titles, since 2020 expansion

+Basketball

 Forest Park, Southridge and Tecumseh have four state titles in both boys and girls basketball.
-Forest Park and Gibson Southern add three more state runner-up titles to the pool to make seven appearances at the state finals, not counting Tecumseh's appearance in the Tournament of Champions.
+Forest Park and Gibson Southern add three more state runner-up titles and a girls state title to the pool to make seven appearances at the state finals, not counting Tecumseh's appearance in the Tournament of Champions.
 Forest Park, Gibson Southern, North Posey, Southridge, and Tecumseh have all been ranked within the last eight years in either girls or boys basketball, sometimes both.
 In 1999, Tecumseh lost by six points in the experimental "Tournament of Champions" to the 4A State Champion, Indianapolis' North Central.
 Tecumseh was the 1A State Champion.
 Boonville and Washington bring additional strength on the conference's basketball schedule as well as two more of the state's largest gymnasiums.
+Starting in 2024, Gibson Southern will compete in AAAA in girls' basketball due repeated appearances in semi-state and now a state title in AAA.